What makes Wooster America’s premier liberal arts college for mentored research?

 The results speak for themselves

-Six months after graduation, more than 90 percent of Wooster graduates are employed or in graduate school.
-Wooster ranks 29th overall among liberal arts colleges for graduates who go on to earn a Ph.D., sixth in chemistry, ninth in the physical sciences, 15th in political science and public administration, and 18th in history.
+Six months after graduation, 96% of Wooster graduates are employed or in graduate school, and 97% are accepted by their first-choice grad school.
+Wooster ranks 29th overall among liberal arts colleges for graduates who go on to earn a Ph.D., 6th in chemistry, 9th in the physical sciences, 15th in political science and public administration, and 18th in history.